citynetwork/ois2023/markdown/how.md

 Magnum lets you create clusters via the OpenStack APIs.
 To do that, you base your configuration on a cluster template.
 The template defines paramters how the cluster will be constructed.

-We deploy our kubernetes cluster with the following configuration.
 In our production environment, we have six node Kubernetes clusters, three control plane nodes, and three worker nodes.

 We deploy our cluster with Kubernetes version as v.1.21.10 on Fedora CoreOS 34 with Cinder CSI driver enabled.